 6.15.3 Solution Evaluation

-Editor's Note: Use this section for evaluation at solution level.
+This solution depends on changes to the functional model as proposed in solution 14.

-This solution is providing information flows and procedures in the case of MC system interconnection.
+This solution provides a set of information flows and procedures to allow location reporting from an interconnected partner MC system.

-Additional authorization checks can be required in case of interconnecting MC systems under the administration of different organizations.
+The interconnection architecture in 3GPP TS 23.280 does not permit configuration of a server or client in a partner system due to security concerns.
+Additional authorization checks would be required in case of performing location reporting configuration in interconnected MC systems under the administration of different organizations.

 6.16 Solution 16: Sharing of past location information